Regular (Fixed Weekly Schedule)

 Purplexity

-Purplexity is an a cappella group that will rehearse 2-3 times a week and perform at its own pace.
-We’d like to hold auditions at the beginning of both academic semesters to fill the openings for voice parts and be able to perform for our own and school-sponsored events.
+Purplexity is an a cappella group that will rehearse 2-3 times a week and perform at its own pace in more casual settings.
+We will hold auditions at the start of each semester to fill the openings for voice parts.

 RASAN (Rape and Sexual Assault Network)